module-federation/aegis/README.md

 ## See the [aegis-host](https://github.com/module-federation/MicroLib) repo for documentation and a working example of a federation server.

-### Consolidate your micoservices for decreased footprint, better performance, greater workload density and simpler operations without losing deployment or language independence or tightly coupling to shared dependencies.
+### Consolidate your micoservices
+- for decreased footprint,
+- better performance and
+- simpler operations <p>
+without losing
+- deployment independence
+- or language independence
+- or loose coupling

-### Or distribute your components dynamically, integrate them transparently and update them live in producetion with runtime bindng, zero downtime, and zero software installation.
+### Or distribute your components dynamically
+  - integrate them transparently
+  - and update them live in producetion <p>
+    with
+  - runtime bindng,
+  - zero downtime,
+  - and zero software installation.

-### Distribute them anywhere, outside the datacenter and beyond the edge, to phones or drones, etc.
+### And Distribute them anywhere,
+outside the datacenter and beyond the edge, to phones, drones, etc.

 ### And do it all without deployment automation.
 You don't need that anymore.

 ![Aegis Federated Architcture](https://user-images.githubusercontent.com/38910830/141614069-20be312c-2408-4ca8-9d59-2f34f6adbd39.gif)